ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 * Post-deployment management.
 You can migrate virtual servers between dedicated hosts based on your workload requirements.
 * Workload visibility.
 You can view resource consumption—core, RAM, and local storage—for each host, giving you maximum control over your workload management.

 You have the choice of two deployment models: dedicated hosts and dedicated instances.
-Dedicated hosts help with control over workload placement and dedicated instances offer single-tenant isolation.
+Classic dedicated hosts help with control over workload placement and dedicated instances offer single-tenant isolation.
+See the following table to compare dedicated host and instance features.

-Dedicated instances do not provide some of the control features offered by dedicated hosts.
-See the following table for more details.
-{: note}

 | Dedicated virtual server feature | Dedicated hosts instances | Dedicated instances |
 | ------- | ------- | ------- |